 Chapter five is very interesting, covering Social Media such as micro-blogging, photo and video sharing, social bookmarking, podcasts and more.
 This is a great guide for those wanting to build a social media strategy.

 Email Marketing gets a nod in Chapter six.
 This takes you from building your recipient list, to creating the content, to designing the delivery (and choosing the method), and even covers those tricky frequency and scheduling questions.
 Great thing here is the very clear warnings about spamming and buying email lists.

-Chapter seven takes us through the topic of ‘Affiliate Marketing’.
+Chapter seven of Online Marketing Inside Out takes us through the topic of ‘Affiliate Marketing’.
 For those with a clearly affiliate ready business model, this sure looks like an exciting avenue to take.
 This chapter clarifies what this mystical affiliate world is all about, and takes out the snake oil component.

 This book wouldn’t be complete without a chapter on online advertising – here’s where the penultimate chapter eight steps in.
 Banner advertising, PPC, text links, cost per mille, agency relationships and more are clearly explained.

 The ninth and final chapter, ‘Tying It All Together’ does just that.
 It asks and helps steer your strategy by reiterating what you’ve learnt, how to create an online marketing strategy, setting goals, and then encouraging you towards writing a detailed plan.

 Although I found I knew much of the books content already (but then I have years of interest in marketing, both online and offline), it certainly helped polish my knowledge, so the book was still valuable for someone with more than a decade of experience.
 I also started seriously considering the possibilities of distributing copies of this book to a number of my clients.